A fully flexible way to invest

-Over the past few months, there has been plenty of speculation about when the next market correction is likely to occur, as the FTSE 100 index of Britain’s biggest companies has climbed to record highs in 2017,1 despite fears that political uncertainty both in the UK and overseas would lead to market turmoil.
+Over the past few months, there has been plenty of speculation about when the next market crash is likely to occur.

 Here, we consider five strategies to help safeguard your portfolio.